How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 These are two complementary areas of expertise:

-• Shipping: Technical protocols, packaging, Carrier selection, tracking.
+• Shipping: Technical guidelines, packaging, Carrier selection, tracking.

 • Insurance: Financial protection, coverage options, claims management.

 This guide covers shipping.
-For insurance, please refer to our dedicated guides.
+For information on insurance, please refer to our dedicated guides.

 Appendices